-On September 17, 2006, Arsenal beat Manchester United 1-0 in what remains their last Premier League victory at Old Trafford.
+On September 17, 2006, Arsenal beat Manchester United 1-0 in what remains the Gunners’ last Premier League victory at Old Trafford.

 Emmanuel Adebayor scored the game’s only goal four minutes from time, while Gilberto Silva had a penalty saved by Tomasz Kuszczak on his United debut.